German nuclear program during World War II

 Politicization of German academia under the Nazi regime of 1933–1945 had driven many physicists, engineers, and mathematicians out of Germany as early as 1933.
 Those of Jewish heritage who did not leave were quickly purged, further thinning the ranks of researchers.
-The politicization of the universities, along with German armed forces demands for more manpower (many scientists and technical personnel were conscripted, despite possessing technical and engineering skills), substantially reduced the number of able German physicists.
+The politicization of the universities, along with Wehrmacht demands for more manpower (many scientists and technical personnel were conscripted, despite possessing technical and engineering skills), substantially reduced the number of able German physicists.

 Developments took place in several phases, but in the words of historian Mark Walker, it ultimately became "frozen at the laboratory level" with the "modest goal" to "build a nuclear reactor which could sustain a nuclear fission chain reaction for a significant amount of time and to achieve the complete separation of at least tiny amounts of the uranium isotopes".
 The scholarly consensus is that it failed to achieve these goals, and that despite fears at the time, the Germans had never been close to producing nuclear weapons.
-With the war in Europe ending in early 1945, various Allied powers competed with each other to obtain surviving components of the German nuclear industry (personnel, facilities, and materiel), as they did with the pioneering V-2 SRBM program.
+The final attempt at constructing a reactor, the 1945 Haigerloch research reactor, did not achieve criticality.
+With the war in Europe ending in early 1945, various Allied powers competed with each other to obtain surviving components of the German nuclear industry (personnel, facilities, and materiel), as they did with the pioneering V-2 short-range ballistic missile program.
+The Western Allied effort was the Alsos Mission and the Soviet effort was Russian Alsos.
+Due to the success of the Manhattan Project, the Western Allies prioritized denying German nuclear scientists and resources to the nascent Soviet atomic bomb project.